kalepail/stellar-quest-bounties/bounties/level-2/federation-server.md

 #### Bounty Description

-To successfully hunt this bounty implement and publish a federation-server that allows your friends so sign-up with their social-media account so you can start sending XML (or else) to your easy-to remember federation-addresses.
+To successfully hunt this bounty implement and publish a federation-server that allows your friends to sign-up with their social-media account so you can start sending XML (or else) to your easy-to remember federation-addresses.

 In order for your federation-server to be testable you need to also host a `/.well-known/stellar.toml` file on the domain you want to federate.
-You may use github pages to serve to `toml`-file.
+You may use github pages to serve the `toml`-file.
 Just make sure to configure the federation server to match the github-pages domain.

 #### Review Criteria

 The reviewer needs to sign-up with the federation server and configure/add their account-id.

 The reviewer needs to query the server's `/federation` endpoint with all the query-types described in the documentation.

 The reviewer may chose the tooling of their choice (e.g. `curl` or the [js SDK](https://stellar.github.io/js-stellar-sdk/FederationServer.html)) and verify the correct response according to the [federation] server documentation.
 The reviewer may ask a second person to sign up with their account to cross-verify.

 The reviewer should remove/alter their account-id and verify that the reponse changes.

 The reviewer should delete their account and verify that login does not work anymore.

 Depending on the ID-provider the reviewer may on the ID-provider's side revoke access and check that login actually stops working on the federation-server UI.